jiebon15/OpenCV-Project-Test/hand-gesture-recognition-code/README.md

 # Prerequisites for this project:
-1. Python – 3.x (we used Python 3.8.8 in this project)
+1. Python – 3.x (we used Python 3.8.8 in this project)<br/>
-2. OpenCV – 4.5 Run “pip install opencv-python” to install OpenCV.
+2. OpenCV – 4.5 Run “pip install opencv-python” to install OpenCV.<br/>
-3. MediaPipe – 0.8.5 Run “pip install mediapipe” to install MediaPipe.
+3. MediaPipe – 0.8.5 Run “pip install mediapipe” to install MediaPipe.<br/>
-4. Tensorflow – 2.5.0 Run “pip install tensorflow” to install the tensorflow module.
+4. Tensorflow – 2.5.0 Run “pip install tensorflow” to install the tensorflow module.<br/>
-5. Numpy – 1.19.3
+5. Numpy – 1.19.3<br/>

 # Steps to solve the project: